Gaser98/Mini-e-commerce/README.md

 # Mini-e-commerce Project

-# Database Design Project – E-Commerce Schema (DBML → SQL)
+# Database Design – E-Commerce Schema (DBML → SQL)

 This project demonstrates a complete workflow for designing a relational database schema using **DBML**, exporting it to **PostgreSQL SQL**, and validating it inside a running **Postgres container via Docker**.